Types and Categories of Flight Disruption: A Guide

 - Safety-related decisions pilots in command of an aircraft make at their discretion.

 Just before boarding, a crew member discovers that one of the aircraft seatbelts has broken.
 Because use of seatbelts is a safety requirement described in the Canadian Aviation Regulations, this broken seat could not be used on this flight.
-If a passenger had to be denied boarding in this case, this would be considered a situation within the carrier's control, but required for safety.
+If a passenger had to be denied boarding in this case, this would be considered a situation within the airline's control, but required for safety.

 VI.
-Disruptions outside the carrier's control
+Disruptions outside the airline's control

 Safety and security